 It straddles the River Kennet and the Kennet and Avon Canal while following the course of an ancient Roman road.
 Shoppers, nature lovers, history fans and foodies alike will find something to love here.

-Following the Norman Conquest, the Domesday Book of 1086 recorded the settlement’s name as â€œTaceham.â€ This changed several times over many centuries until its current name was adopted in the 1500s.
+Following the Norman Conquest, the Domesday Book of 1086 recorded the settlement’s name as â€œTaceham.â€ This changed several times over many centuries until its current name took hold in the 1500s.